th0masb/jflow/README.md

-# Common
+# A package of low-level utilities for manipulating sequences
-Commonly required code.
-Includes some geometry and linear algebra, functional utilities
+Includes e.g mapping, combining, folding utilities which are built on top of the guava library